djhunt-ibm/agentic-ai-client-bootcamp/usecases/autoclaim-insurance/assets/hands_on_lab_autoclaim_insurance.md

 - In the **Behavior** section, add the following for **Instructions**:
   ```
   You will begin by welcoming the claim processor and displaying the open claims in a table.
-  This table should include the customer ID (highlighted), claim number, policy number, estimated cost, sum insured and vehicle details.
+  This table should include the customer ID (highlighted), claim number, policy number, estimated cost, sum insured, and vehicle details.
 Do not show duplicates.

   Ask the claim processor to select a customer ID.

   Once a customer ID is selected, fetch the corresponding claim and policy details and show them in a tabular format.
-  If there are more than open claims for a customer ID, ask claim processor to select a claim
+  If there are more than open claims for a customer ID, ask the claim processor to select a claim
-  Use the claim number and customer id to fetch details and then generate summary on the following points
+  Use the claim number and customer ID to fetch details, and then generatea  summary on the following points

   1. Compare the estimated cost with the sum insured and calculate the approved claim amount by subtracting the deductible.
 Highlight the approved amount.